 Questions?
 Contact SPA's Education Department:

 Jordan Drum, Director of Education & Community Engagement

-Special thanks to Wells Fargo Bank, corporate sponsor of SPA’s art contest.
+Special thanks to Wells Fargo Bank, corporate sponsor of SPA’s student art contest.